-The members of our Conflicts Committee are Messrs.
-Crisp, Redd and Tong.
-Mr. Tong is the Chairman of this committee.
-This Committee reviews matters of potential conflicts of interest, as directed by our board of directors.
-We adopted a Conflicts Committee charter defining the committee's primary duties.
+At the closing of the offering, the members of our Conflicts Committee will be Messrs.
+Crisp and Tong.
+Mr. Tong will be the Chairman of this committee.
+This Committee will review matters of potential conflicts of interest, as directed by our board of directors.
+We will adopt a Conflicts Committee charter defining the committee's primary duties.